confluentinc/ksql/design-proposals/klip-33-key-format.md

 );
 ```

-If the key format supports schema inference as well, then this could become:
+If the key format also supports schema inference as well, then this would become:

 ```sql
 --- table created with keys and values using schema inference.